pteich/traefik/README.md

 This is mainly for my own personal needs as I have to stick with an old version of Traefik for various reasons.

+Integration tests have been removed because dependent libraries are no longer maintained.

 <p align="center">
 <img src="docs/img/traefik.logo.png" alt="Traefik" title="Traefik" />